European funding for Narrow Water bridge plan withdrawn

 A SEUPB statement said: "Following comprehensive discussions on the financial viability of the Narrow Water Bridge with the project's lead partner (East Border Region Ltd and Louth County Council), the SEUPB has decided to withdraw the letter of offer.
 The additional funding required to deliver the project has not been secured."

-Ms Ritchie said: "I am extremely disappointed that the SEUPB find themselves in this position of withdrawing funding.'Political will'
+Ms Ritchie said: "I am extremely disappointed that the SEUPB find themselves in this position of withdrawing funding.

 "I am still of the belief that the Narrow Water Bridge would be an important economic stimulus for the local area of south Down and County Louth in terms of job creation, investment and tourism opportunities.